Prepare For Your Most Annoying Friends To Be More Annoying With iOS 11's Echo Effect

 iOS 11 has a new echo iMessage feature and this is how chris decided to use it pic.twitter.com/PzkkuZ9rWx— kaitlynn kelly (@hyfrkait) July 1, 2017

-The Slam and Loud effects that currently exist to enlarge your text bubble may quickly become obsolete, should echo roll out in the final version of iOS 11, but we'll know more about that on Sept.
-12. Because if you want to make a message really stand out, you need only to have it appear 20 plus times on your recipient's screen.
+The Slam and Loud effects that currently exist to enlarge your text bubble may quickly become obsolete, should echo roll out in the final version of iOS 11.
+Because if you want to make a message really stand out, you need only to have it appear 20 plus times on your recipient's screen.
 That should do the trick.

 Word to the wise: Starting the Echo with one friend will likely ignite an Echo war of epic proportions.